 9. Ranadheera Kanteerava Park: Preserving Karnataka’s Heritage

-The Ranadheera Kanteerava park is one of the most well-maintained and famous parks in Bangalore, created to inform people about the heritage and history of Karnataka.
+The Ranadheera Kanteerava Park is one of the most well-maintained and famous parks in Bangalore, created to inform people about the heritage and history of Karnataka.
 The park has several beautiful sculptures of the ancient kings and rulers of Karnataka.
-The park also has a few other giant figurines of just faces, a blue tree man, a small pond with a fountain, notes of the poetry of various famous Kannada poets, play area and a play-gym.
+The park also has a few other giant figurines of just faces, a blue tree man, a small pond with a fountain, notes of the poetry of various famous Kannada poets, a play area, and a play gym.

 Location: Jaya Nagar, Bangalore

 Timings: 10 AM to 9 PM